pawanchabra/About/README.md

 # About
 Hi there I'm Pawan Chabra👋

 Content Marketer based in Delhi, India.
 I have been in the content industry for 10+ years.
 Everything that I know is through self-learning.
-Currently, I blog at [Pawan Chabra](https://pawanchabra.com/).
+Currently, I blog at [Pawan Chabra](https://pawanchabra.com/) and [The Digital Sumo](https://thedigitalsumo.com/).
 While I'm not working, you can find me playing mobile games, reading non-fiction books, or binging on Netflix.
 I also casually blog on topics that I learn.
+I am working on this project [Just Assignment](http://justassignment.com/)